AtzeDeVries/jobernetes/README.md

-# Kubernetes Job Scheduler
+# Jobernetes

 ## Purpose
-This is a very simple scheduler for jobs in Kubernetes.
+This is a very simple job runner for Kubernetes.
 You can not create job dependencies in Kubernetes.
 For example if you have 2 jobs a and b and be depends on the result of a, b should wait until a is finished.
-There is no native way to do this in Kubernets.
+There is (at least for now) no native way to do this in Kubernetes.
 This project should solve that problem.

 ## How it  works